Buckle: Establishing A Floor

 A Risk Worth Taking

 On balance, we continue to believe Buckle represents a risk worth taking despite the ongoing challenges.
 The significant insider ownership, significant excess cash, and ongoing profitability and cash generation potential of the business provide a backstop even in the face of highly negative outcomes.
-In the event the company can return to even marginal growth over the next two years, the company's valuation could increase significantly, especially in light of the company's long term opportunity to increase exposure to its brand.
+In the event the company can return to even marginal growth over the next two years, the company's valuation could increase significantly, especially in light of the company's long-term opportunity to increase exposure to its brand.

 Disclosure: I am/we are long BKE.